aica-technology/api/docs/docs/reference/custom-components/05-aica-package-toml.md

 You can find the available
 versions [here](https://github.com/orgs/aica-technology/packages/container/package/package-builder).

 The upcoming sections describe the syntax for the `package-builder` version `1.0.0` and later.
-If you are migrating from an older version, please refer to any of the following guide:
+If you are migrating from an older version, please refer to the corresponding guide:

 - [Migrating from `0.0.X`](/docs/reference/custom-components/aica-package-migrations#migrating-from-0-0-x)